 - The School of Business and Economics is accredited by the AACSB—a distinction representing the top 15 percent of undergraduate business programs in the world.

 - Put your marketing skills to work by getting involved by joining our student chapter of the American Marketing Association or any other student organizations or honor societies within the School or across campus.
+You'll also get hands-on experience in our new Market Research Center.

 - Gain an international perspective by studying abroad in countries such as Australia, China, England, Estonia, France, Finland, Mexico, Spain, New Zealand, and Germany.